 An introduction to common law analysis and American legal research sources.
 Emphasis on the use of American cases in legal problem solving.

-The elective courses allow students the flexibility to design the program around areas of law that are of interest to them.
-These courses can be selected from the Law School course schedule.
+Elective courses allow students the flexibility to design the program around areas of law that are of interest to them.
+These courses are selected from the Law School course schedule.

 Bar Exam Qualification